Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 The `mv` command first takes the file or directory you want to move, then the destination.
 This command is saying 'take `file.txt` and move it into the files directory.'
 Enter `ls` and you should only see `files` now.

-You can also rename a file using the `mv` command:
+You can also rename a file using the `mv` command, for example:

 ```sh
 $ mv file.txt file_new_name.txt